 - Women who are pregnant or breastfeeding

 Check with your provider or local travel clinic.

 If you are traveling to an area where malaria is common, you may need to take medicines that prevent the disease.
 These medicines are taken before you leave, during your travel, and for a short period after you return.
 How well the medicines work varies.
+Some strains of malaria are resistant to some preventive medicines.
 You should also take steps to prevent insect bites.

 Zika is a virus passed to humans by the bite of infected mosquitoes.
 Symptoms include fever, joint pain, rash, and red eyes (conjunctivitis).
 The mosquitoes that spread Zika are the same type that spread dengue fever and chikungunya virus.
 These mosquitoes usually feed during the day.
 No vaccine exists for preventing Zika.

 There is believed to be a link between mothers with Zika infection and babies born with microcephaly and other birth defects.
 Zika can spread from a mother to her baby in the uterus (in utero) or at the time of birth.
 A man with Zika can spread the disease to his sex partners.
 There have been reports of Zika spreading through blood transfusion.